CatherineTrevor/gothenburg-netball/TESTING.md

 ### Top images on mobile device

-As a result of testing the site on a mobile device, the chair of Netball Sweden and myself discovered a big bug for the images at the top of each page, that was not visible on Chrome development tools.
+Upon testing, a major bug was discovered, where the images at the top of each page spread across the screen: this errors had not been visible on
+Chrome development tools.

 ![View on Chrome development tools](supporting-docs/mobile-view-bugfix.jpg)